slotix/dbconvert-streams-website/docs/guide/dbs-docker.md

 For actual examples and configurations, refer to the public [DBConvert Streams Github repository](https://github.com/slotix/dbconvert-streams-public)

-If you'd rather install binaries instead of running Docker containers, follow the instructions in the next section.
+Follow the steps in [Run binaries](/guide/install) section if you prefer to install binaries instead of running Docker containers.